Chart Color Schemes

 Spence has shown very soft population growth performance across periods assessed by AreaSearch

-As of August 2025, Spence's population is approximately 2,521, a decrease of 66 people from the 2021 Census figure of 2,587.
-This decline represents a 2.6% change since the Census date.
-The current population estimate is based on ABS data from June 2024 and validated new addresses since then.
-This results in a population density of 1,658 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Natural growth contributed approximately 58.8% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Spence's population was around 2,587 as of 2021 Census.
+As of Nov 2025, the population is estimated at 2,521, reflecting a decrease of 66 people (2.6%) since the 2021 Census.
+This change is inferred from the estimated resident population of 2,521 from the ABS as of June 2024 and an additional 2 validated new addresses since the Census date.
+This results in a population density ratio of 1,658 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by natural growth, contributing approximately 58.8% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted.
-According to these projections, Spence's population is expected to decline by 280 persons by 2041.
-However, specific age cohorts like the 85 and over group are projected to increase, with an anticipated growth of 24 people in this cohort during this period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also with a 2022 base year.
+According to these projections, over this period, Spence's population is expected to decline by 280 persons by 2041.
+However, specific age cohorts are anticipated to grow, notably the 85 and over age group, projected to increase by 24 people.

 Frequently Asked Questions - Population